alexiacarrenop/social-media-bot/README.md

 A serverless Python bot that automatically selects random lyrics from an SQL database and posts them directly to Bluesky.

-The project runs completely free using **GitHub Actions**, meaning it requires no external hosting server and runs entirely on a cloud schedule.
+The project runs completely free using **GitHub Actions**.

 ---

 ## How It Works

-* **Database Integration:** Built using a SQLite database structure to manage a collection of lyric blocks cleanly containing multi-line breaks.
+* **Database Integration:** Built using a SQLite database structure to manage a collection of lyrics.
 * **Automation Pipeline:** Driven by a GitHub Actions YAML schedule runner that wakes up daily, logs into the platform, and posts the content.
-* **Secure Environment:** Uses hidden GitHub Repository Secrets to protect account credentials (username and password) without hardcoding authentication keys.
+* **Secure Environment:** Uses hidden GitHub Repository Secrets to protect account credentials (username and password).

 ---